AlexTsai1618/VICEROY/README.md

 To install requirements:

-Step 0 Create an empty Folder call VFL and open it with Visual Studio Code
+Step 0 Create an empty folder call VFL and open it with Visual Studio Code

 Step 1 Clone the repository
 ```clone the repository